fetchrobotics/docs/source/sensors.rst

 Base Laser
 ++++++++++

-Both Fetch & Freight have a SICK TIM571 scanning range finder.
+Both Fetch and Freight have a SICK TIM571 scanning range finder.
 The laser has a range of 25m, 220° field of view, 15Hz update rate and angular resolution of 1/3°.
 The laser publishes both distance and RSSI (Received Signal Strength Indication)